-As founders of an EdTech startup we are passionate about being as productive as possible, constantly on the hunt to find the best software solutions to improve our workflow.
-For the past year our team has predominantly been working remotely, so keeping productive has been of utmost importance to us.
+As founders of a tech startup we are passionate about being as productive as possible, constantly on the hunt to find the best software solutions to improve our workflow.
+For the past few years our team has predominantly been working remotely, so keeping productive has been of utmost importance to us.
 The following are our top recommendations and our daily drivers.

 Tired of hearing "Slack, slack, slack"?
 Almost every startup team uses it, due to its simple to use interface and having almost every integration under the sun.
 Slack is turning ten years old this year, and it is beginning to show its age from a fast growing startup to a corporate providing monolith (not forgetting to mention their controversial rebrand).
 Its steep team-only pricing can be off putting for the new entrepreneur, and it relies heavily on a more closed community.